Johnson takes 36-hole lead at rainy Riviera - News 12 Now

-LOS ANGELES (AP) — Dustin Johnson is closing in on that elusive victory at Riviera, and a shot to reach No. 1 in the world.
+LOS ANGELES (AP) — Dustin Johnson left the Genesis Open in the twilight Saturday realizing he could be as little 24 hours away from reaching No. 1 in the world.

+He wasn’t the least bit concerned, mainly because he still had 36 holes ahead of him.

+And all that really mattered to Johnson was winning at Riviera, the course he loves that has done nothing but tease him over the last five years.

 The tournament lost an hour to fog Thursday, then seven hours when heavy rain and wind arrived in southern California on Friday, and two more hours Saturday morning to get the course cleaned up for play.